 Decision: The document provided as input in Athens (see attachment) to be updated according to the comments in the open items list and sent for review.

 Action: Bernard to update document

+NMPGs: to review the spreadsheet and to indicate in the last column the cases that they see are applicable to their market (find out what are the business practical applications of each scenario).

 CA 240 New CAMV code or Option code for disclosure / certification (Christine)